-The interactive map will show the LAA sites and will include an attribute table containing the required information as set out in the Planning Practice Guidance (PPG).
+The interactive map shows the LAA sites and includes an attribute table containing the required information as set out in the Planning Practice Guidance.

-The interactive map will show included sites outlined in green, excluded sites outlined in red and sites with planning permission in yellow.
+The interactive map shows included sites outlined in green, excluded sites outlined in red and sites with planning permission in yellow.